influxdata/docs-v2/content/influxdb/clustered/guides/migrate-data/_index.md

 #### Do you want better InfluxQL performance?

 **Yes, you should migrate**.
-One of the primary goals when designing the InfluxDB IOx storage engine was to enable performant implementations of both SQL and InfluxQL.
+One of the primary goals when designing the InfluxDB v3 storage engine was to enable performant implementations of both SQL and InfluxQL.
-When compared to querying InfluxDB powered by TSM (InfluxDB OSS 1.x, 2.x, and Enterprise), InfluxQL queries are more performant when querying InfluxDB powered by InfluxDB IOx.
+When compared to querying InfluxDB powered by TSM (InfluxDB OSS 1.x, 2.x, and Enterprise), InfluxQL queries are more performant when querying InfluxDB powered by InfluxDB v3.

 #### Are you reliant on Flux queries and Flux tasks?